aurelienmaury/galaxie/README.md

 # Galaxie

 Collection of Ansible playbooks to reproduce a robust network design for your house.
+Including:

+* Servers
+* Desktops
+* TVs
+* Phones

 ## TBD: